Neuroplasticity: Can Thoughts “Rewire” the Brain?

-Generally, we intake information during the day and our brains do the bulk of rewiring at night while we sleep.
+We take in information during the day; our brains do the bulk of rewiring at night while we sleep.
 This means that we have some real active control over what goes in, but we don’t have full control over how everything is going to be put together.

 Opinion: Does this imply that one should be careful what they put in their head before bed?
 Well, that is very likely.
-So then the authors opinion would be “put good smart stuff in your head, right before bed”.
+You are probably best off when you “put stuff in your head right before bed.”

 Can I ReWire My Brain on Purpose?

 Yes.
-By reading this page, you are actually wiring your brain to understand your brain better.
+By reading this page, you are actually wiring yourself to understand your brain better.
 The fact that this was intentional on my part as the author means I am trying to stimulate your intellect which helps you to rewire your brain.

-” You are a unique being (unless you have a twin) and have the power to change your mind and the minds of others around you with little more than thought.”
+” You are a unique being and have the power to change your mind and the minds of others around you with little more than thought.”